robynetzan/betterspades/README.md

 ButterSpades is a fork which aims to improve the overall UI and feel of [BetterSpades](https://github.com/xtreme8000/BetterSpades).

+AND KatySpades is the same as that but when you kill someone it plays a ding sound :D

 ## What's different
 - In-game settings/controls menu
 - Better UI scaling (HUD/Main UI)